samarth8392/MQU_PopGenomics/README.md

 - genic_fst.sh
 	- Estimate global and sliding-window F*st* between populations from SFS for genic regions

-- pbs.sh
+- heterozygosity.sh
-	- Estimate population branch statistics (PBS) for the whole genome and genic regions
+	- Estimate observed heterozygosity for each individual from SFS

 #### Denomgraphy
 ***Scripts for demographic history analyses***